ironfugu/about-us/leading.md

 * Lives and breathes our Core Values and Behaviors
 * Embraces autonomy, master and purpose for oneself and the team
 * Helps promote psychological safety among team members

+## Levels

+At the high level, there are 4 main levels for Engineering

+Software Engineer
+Senior Software Engineer
+Staff Engineer
+Distinguished Engineer